swiftlang/swift-evolution/proposals/testing/NNNN-polling-confirmations.md

     await subject.increment()
   }
   try await confirmation(until: .firstPass) {
-    await subject.count == 1
+    #expect(await subject.count == 1)
   }
 }
 ```

 As written, the closure may only run a handful of times before it starts
-returning true.
-At which point polling will end, and no failure will be
+passing.
+At which point polling will end, and no issue will be reported.
-reported.

 Polling will be stopped when either:

 - the specified `duration` has elapsed,
 - the task that started the polling is cancelled,
-- the closure returns a value that satisfies the stopping condition, or
+- the closure satisfies the stopping condition, or
 - the closure throws an error.

 ### When Polling should not be used